A faculty dedicated to veterinary excellence

 Souvik Ghosh, BVSC & AH, MVSC, PhD

-Dr. Ghosh, Interim Director of the One Health Center for Zoonoses and Tropical Veterinary Medicine, is working on multiple projects involving enteric viruses from a variety of animal species, as well as animal parasites.
+Dr. Ghosh, Director of the One Health Center for Zoonoses and Tropical Veterinary Medicine, is working on multiple projects involving enteric viruses from a variety of animal species, as well as animal parasites.
 One project attempts to sequence the whole genomes of a pig and a nonhuman primate (African green vervet monkey) rotavirus-A strains.
 The center’s findings provide evidence for pig to monkey interspecies transmission of rotaviruses.
 Another project has obtained the complete genetic sequences of gene segment-2, a gene essential to the viral replication, of a dog and an African green vervet monkey picobirnavirus strains.

 Jennifer Ketzis, BS, MS, PhD

 Among her many projects, Dr. Ketzis is working to identifying improved diagnostic methods for Strongyloides stercoralis, zoonotic parasite often underdiagnosed in the developing word.
 Additionally, the center is studying the prevalence and genetic diversity of parvovirus and coronavirus in dogs, and coronavirus in cats.

 Felix Toka, DVM, PhD, DSc, DACVM